 Where To Stay

 You won’t find large, impersonal hotels in the Cinque Terre.
 Most visitors choose small guesthouses or self-catering accommodation.
-There is a wide choice of properties on AirBNB.
+Have a look at some of the suggestions on Booking.com.